CODE OF ETHICS

 All authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.

-The authorship of the paper should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of presented work.
-The editors of Journal of Agribusiness and Rural Development quarterly lead the policy of ghostwriting and guest authorship prevention.
+The authorship of the paper should be limited to those who: (i) made significant contributions to the conception, design, execution, data acquisition, or analysis/interpretation of the study; and (ii) drafted the manuscript or revised it critically for important intellectual content; and (iii) have seen and approved the final version of the paper and agreed to its submission for publication.
+The editors of Journal of Agribusiness and Rural Development lead the policy of ghostwriting and guest authorship prevention.

 X.X. and Y.Y. refers to the Authors’ names.